-The financial report of Young Australian Mines Limited ("Young Austalian Mines" or the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2022 was authorised for issue in accordance with a resolution of the Directors on 15 March 2023.
+The financial report of Young Australian Mines Limited ("Young Australian Mines" or the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2023 was authorised for issue in accordance with a resolution of the Directors on 19 February 2024.

-Young Australian Mines is a Company limited by shares incorporated and domiciled in Australia.
-The ultimate Australian parent of Young Australian Mines is Hanlong, which owns 53.8% of the issued share capital.
-The ultimate parent of Hanlong is Sichuan Hanlong Group, a private company incorporated in China.
+Young Australian Mines is a company limited by shares incorporated and domiciled in Australia.
+The ultimate Australian parent of Young Australian Mines is Hanlong, which owns 53.15% of the issued share capital.
+The ultimate parent of Hanlong is Sichuan Development (Holding) Co., Ltd, a private company incorporated in China and controlled by the Sichuan Provincial State Owned Assets Supervision and Administration Commission.